wenlzhang/obsidian-timestamp-link/README.md

     - E.g., `[[Note]]`
     - E.g., `[[Note]] 📝 2023-11-04T12:00`

+## Use cases

+- Adding timestamps to links provides context/time
+    - For instance, in the slip-box method, one may create entry notes to accumulate notes (links) of similar topics.
+With timestamp information, can can see when the block links are created and when the links are inserted into the entry notes.
+These timestamp info can be different.

 ## Usage

 Timestamp Link uses [moment.js](https://momentjs.com/docs/#/displaying/format/) to format the date and time to be appended.